-Depreciation and amortization expense increased \$56,000 during the three months ended March 31, 2010, as compared to the comparable prior year As Adjusted period, due primarily to the expense recorded in connection with amortization on leasing commissions at various consolidated MOBs.
+Depreciation and amortization expense increased \$47,000 during the three months ended March 31, 2011, as compared to the comparable prior year quarter (As Adjusted basis), due primarily to the expense recorded in connection with renovations completed at certain consolidated MOBs.

-Interest expense, net of interest income, decreased \$79,000 during the three months ended March 31, 2010 as compared to the comparable prior year quarter, due primarily to a decrease in our average borrowing rate, partially offset by an increase in our average outstanding borrowings.
+Interest expense, net of interest income, increased \$58,000 during the three months ended March 31, 2011 as compared to the comparable prior year quarter (As Adjusted basis).
+The increase was due primarily to an increase in our average outstanding borrowings combined with an increase in our borrowing rate on a specific loan relating to the Palmdale MOB.
 The increased borrowings were used primarily to fund the investments in and advances to LLCs and additions to real estate investments, as discussed herein.

-Included in our other operating expenses are expenses related to the consolidated medical office buildings, which totaled \$1.0 million and \$1.1 million (excluding Summerlin III MOB) for the three month periods ended March 31, 2010 and 2009, respectively.
-The decreases in other operating expenses for the three month period ended March 31, 2010 is primarily attributable to a decrease in general maintenance expenses at certain MOBs.
+Included in our other operating expenses are expenses related to the consolidated medical office buildings, which totaled \$682,000 and \$808,000 (As Adjusted basis), for the three-month periods ended March 31, 2011 and 2010, respectively.
+The decrease in other operating expenses for the three-month period ended March 31, 2011 is primarily attributable to a decrease in property tax expense at a certain MOB.
 A portion of the expenses associated with our consolidated medical office buildings is passed on directly to the tenants.
 Tenant reimbursements for operating expenses are accrued as revenue in the same period the related expenses are incurred and are included as tenant reimbursement revenue in our condensed consolidated statements of income.